satyamkumar420/Terminal-Typing-Master/README.md

 # Terminal Typing Master

 ## Description
 **Terminal Typing Master** is a command-line typing test game that allows users to test their typing speed and accuracy.
-The game includes different categories for typing exercises, a leaderboard to track user performance, and a simple interface for an engaging user experience.
+The game includes different categories for typing exercises, a leaderboard to track user performance and a simple interface for an engaging user experience.

 ## Features
 - **Typing Test:** Choose a category and type the displayed paragraph to test your typing skills.